 SECTION – A

-1. Write short answers with a sociological perspective of the following questions in about 150 words each.
+1. Write short answers to the following questions in about 150 words each, with a sociological perspective.
+10 x 5 Marks

-(d) Write a note on the changing roles of middle-class women in India.
+(d) Write a note on Ghurye’s conception of caste in India.
+10 Marks

 SECTION – B